Skip to content

 What is the history & origin of the Jack Chi?

 The Jack Russell Chihuahua mix is an excellent example of popular breeds being used to create designer breeds.
-The Jack Russell mix is a small dog breed that is relatively new in terms of breeds, dating back to the late 20th century, and is also known as a Jackhuahua.
+The Jack Russell mix is a small dog breed that is relatively new in terms of breeds, dating back to the late 20th century and is also known as a Jackhuahua.

-The parent breeds have a much longer history, with the Jack Russel dating back to the 19th century, and were bred as a hunting dog that was used to bolt foxes or for ratting.
+The parent breeds have a much longer history, with the Jack Russel dating back to the 19th century and were bred as a hunting dog that was used to bolt foxes or for ratting.

 The Chihuahua wasn’t registered by the American Kennel Club until 1904, but its origins can be traced back to Mexico in the 1500s.

-Who are Jack Chi dogs best for?
+Who is a Jack Chi best for?

 Jack Chi dogs tend to be lively and friendly dogs, but they do still need to be trained.
 Because of this, they can be better suited to either experienced owners or those willing to put the time in.